valndev/vaporBooster/README.md

+# WARNING: This project can be considered unmaintained.
+I will probably create a completely new project with better code and more features in another language.

 -   #### Forked from [_the hour booster made by klorik_](https://www.unknowncheats.me/forum/cs-go-releases/201270-ez-steam-hours-booster-nodejs-steamguard-2fa.html).

 # vaporBooster, a simple Steam hour booster with 2FA support